Data Processing Agreement

 2.1.
 Relationship of the parties: Customer (the controller) appoints Timesheets.com as a processor to process the Customer Data on Customer's behalf.
 Timesheets.com shall be the controller of Account Data.
 Account Data will be handled in accordance with our Data Privacy Statement: https://www.timesheets.com/privacy.
 Each party shall comply with the obligations that apply to it under Applicable Data Protection Law

 2.2.
-Purpose limitation: Timesheets.com shall process the Customer Data as a processor only as necessary to perform its obligations under the Agreement and strictly in accordance with the documented instructions of Customer (the "Permitted Purpose"), except where otherwise required by any EU (or any EU Member State) law applicable to Customer.
+Purpose limitation: Timesheets.com shall process the Customer Data as a processor only as necessary to perform its obligations under the Agreement and strictly in accordance with the documented instructions of Customer (the "Permitted Purpose"), except where otherwise required by any EU (or any EU Member State or the UK) law applicable to Customer.
 In no event shall Timesheets.com process the Customer Data for its own purposes or those of any third party, save that Timesheets.com may de-identify and aggregate Customer Data ("Aggregated Data") and may process Aggregated Data to maintain and improve Timesheets.com's products and services.

 - it has first obtained Customer's prior consent; or

 - it takes such measures as are necessary to ensure the transfer is in compliance with Applicable Data Protection Law.
-Such measures may include (without limitation) transferring the Customer Data to a recipient in a country that the European Commission has decided provides adequate protection for personal data, to a recipient that has achieved binding corporate rules authorization in accordance with Applicable Data Protection Law, to a recipient in the United States that has certified its compliance with the EU-US Privacy Shield, or to a recipient that has executed standard contractual clauses adopted or approved by the European Commission.
+Such measures may include (without limitation) transferring the Customer Data to a recipient in a country that the European Commission has decided provides adequate protection for personal data, to a recipient that has achieved binding corporate rules authorization in accordance with Applicable Data Protection Law, to a recipient in the United States that has certified its compliance with the EU-US-UK Privacy Shield, or to a recipient that has executed standard contractual clauses adopted or approved by the European Commission.

 2.4.
 Confidentiality of processing: Timesheets.com shall ensure that any person that it authorizes to process the Customer Data (including Timesheets.com's staff, agents and subcontractors) (an "Authorized Person") shall be subject to a strict duty of confidentiality (whether a duty under internal policy, contractual duty or a statutory duty), and shall not permit any person to process the Customer Data who is not under such a duty of confidentiality.
 Timesheets.com shall ensure that all Authorized Persons process the Customer Data only as necessary for the Permitted Purpose.